unicode-org/cldr/ldml/tr35-info.md

 <!ATTLIST coverageVariable value CDATA #REQUIRED >
 ```

 The `coverageVariable` element allows us to create variables for certain regular expressions that are used frequently in the coverageLevel definitions above.
-Each coverage varible must contain a `key` / `value` pair of attributes, which can then be used to be substituted into a coverageLevel definition above.
+Each coverage variable must contain a `key` / `value` pair of attributes, which can then be used to be substituted into a coverageLevel definition above.

 For example, here is an example coverageLevel line using coverageVariable substitution.